Defining the shape of what we need to know and why.

 runtime.system_prompt_hash | Hash of the system prompt at session start | reasoned |

-runtime.skills_loaded[] | Skills in context, with version | operational |
+runtime.skills_loaded[] | Skills in context at session start, with version | operational |

 runtime.tools_available[] | Tools accessible at runtime | reasoned |

-context_state.tokens_used_pct | Context utilisation at receipt start | operational |
+context_state.tokens_used_pct | Context utilisation at receipt boundary | operational |

 context_state.position_in_session | Step N of total | reasoned |

-context_state.compaction_events | Times context was summarised | operational |
+context_state.compaction_events | Times context was summarised during the session | operational |

 inputs[].source | Where data crossed into the model context | reasoned |